speezepearson/biatob/README.markdown

 ### P2: make this something other hardcore betting nerds might use

 - **Internals:**

-    - consider simplifying by ditching Oauth placeholders; only usernames for now
-    - consider a better model of user identity -- UserUserView is gross
     - write automated tests for the core API flows (create account, log in, log out, create market, bet in market, view settings)
     - CSRF for XSS safety (maybe? or maybe CORS protects us)